-Available Workers’ Compensation Benefits
+Available Workers’ Compensation Benefits In Florida

 In Florida, workers’ comp will pay for approved medical care and will pay disability benefits if you are unable to work due to the injury you suffered.
 If you are injured on the job—or develop an illness due to workplace exposure—you may qualify for the following benefits:

 Workers’ comp will pay for all medical care needed to treat your workplace injury, as long as it is prescribed by your treating physician and approved by the workers’ comp insurance company.